edips/GeoCalculator/README.md

+Warning: This is an old project.
+This program shouldn't be used for surveying.
+There are many bugs about maths and logic.
+If you would like to have stable stuff for Android here is the link: https://play.google.com/store/apps/details?id=org.project.geoclass

 Geocalculator includes basic surveying calculations such as traverse, road calculations, shp file renderer and shp coordinate generator.
 Requirements:
 Python 2.7